 The 15th Amendment simply states: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude.”
 However combined with the wording of the 14th Amendment, it meant African-American men could vote, even former slaves.* Of course, Jim Crow laws made it so difficult to vote that many were still disenfranchised until the Civil Rights Movement.

 The NWSA (Stanton/Anthony group) refused to help ratify the 15th Amendment and wanted to scrap it before it passed.
 The resentment of another group getting the vote first is understandable, but the things that were said were both racist and classist.
-Elizabeth Cady Stanton was the worst offender saying, Elizabeth Cady Stanton was the worst offender.
+Elizabeth Cady Stanton was the worst offender.
 Her attitude was that educated virtuous white women were more worthy of the vote.
 Anna Howard Shaw, President of the NWSA, declared “You have put the ballot in the hands of your black men, thus making them political superiors of white women.
 Never before in the history of the world have men made former slaves the political masters of their former mistresses!”

-The AWSA (Stone/Blackwell/Howe group) supported the 15th believing that once African-American men had the right to vote they would help secure the vote for the women, but there was still remarks made that were hurtful to the vision of equality.
+The AWSA (Stone/Blackwell/Howe group) supported the 15th believing that once African-American men had the right to vote they would help secure the vote for the women including African-American women, but there were still remarks made that were hurtful to the vision of equality.
 During a debate, Lucy Stone stated, “I thank God for that XV.
 Amendment...I will be thankful in my soul if anybody can get out of the terrible pit.
 But I believe that the safety of the government would be more promoted by the admission of woman as an element of restoration and harmony than the negro”